AngelaQPeng/Harmonix_PLT/README.md

 # Harmonix_PLT
 We are creating a language for encoding musical notations into codes, which would translate musical scores into various formats of digital sheet music.
 This would allow musicians and music producers to compose in a consistent, readable format.
+Our harmonix will translate our language into the Python language.

 ## Team Members
 Angela Peng (ap4636), Haoyuan Lu (hl3812)